telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

             .Content("Image button") %>
 ```

-The above configuration is expected to produce the HTML output from the example below.
+The above configuration is expected to produce the HTML output from the following example.

 ###### Example

         <button type="button" id="imageButton" class="k-button k-button-icontext"><img class="k-image" src="/images/myIcon.gif" alt="icon" />Image button</button>

-The example below demonstrates how to use `.ImageUrl()` with no text.
+The following example demonstrates how to use `.ImageUrl()` with no text.
 Note that an `img` tag should be placed inside the Button content.
 The image should have a `k-image` CSS class.

 ###### Example